HEDGEROW DEFENDERS

 Insects, birds and small mammals starve without these food reserves.

-Sustainability of the UK's ecosystem is being reduced year on year.
+Sustainability of the UK's ecosystem is being reduced year after year.

 Fruit only forms on second-year growth.

-and cannot regenerate in time for breeding pairs to establish in spring.
+Thugged hedgerows cannot regenerate in time for nest sites to develop in spring.

-Over-cutting compromises the root system and reduces capacity for carbon absorption -
+increases flood risk and reduces capacity for carbon absorption

 Species once familiar and abundant are now absent from our landscape as a result.

-This is a (sample) list of those we have lost
+Click here for a (sample) list of the species we have lost

 We urgently need this habitat to be restored in our countryside!